TurakhiaLab/WEPP/docs/index.md

 snakemake --config DIR=RSVA_test_1 FILE_PREFIX=test_run MIN_Q=25 PRIMER_BED=none.bed --cores 32 --use-conda
 ```

-##  <a name="contribution"></a> Contributions
+## <b>Contributions</b>
-We welcome contributions from the community to enhance the capabilities of **WEPP**.
+We welcome contributions from the community to enhance the capabilities of WEPP.
 If you encounter any issues or have suggestions for improvement, please open an issue on [WEPP GitHub page](https://github.com/TurakhiaLab/WEPP).
 For general inquiries and support, reach out to our team.

-##  <a name="cite"></a> Citing WEPP
+## <b>Citing WEPP</b>
 TBA.